Mardock Scramble: Anime films

 Sentai Filmworks has licensed the three films and released The First Compression on DVD on September 27, 2011 followed by a Blu-ray Disc release on March 13, 2012.
 On the DVD the nudity from the theatrical release has been censored out, the Blu-ray contains both editions of the movie.
 DVDs of the last two films, The Second Combustion and The Third Exhaust, were released on January 1, 2012 and March 25, 2014 respectively.

-Live-action film
+Proposed live-action film

 On May 30, 2012, it was reported that Dentsu and Hayakawa Publishing licensed the rights to produce a live-action film adaptation of Mardock Scramble and Michael Davis is scheduled to produce and direct the film.
 However, on May 31, Hayakawa editor Yoshihiro Shiozawa confirmed that the rights of the film are not sold yet and have been in negotiations.

 Reception

 Mardock Scramble won the Grand Prize of the 24th Nihon SF Taisho Award by the Science Fiction and Fantasy Writers of Japan (SFWJ) in 2003.
 The novel was nominated for the Grand Prize of the 3rd Sense of Gender Awards in 2004.
 It was nominated for the Best Japanese Long Work category at the 35th Seiun Awards in 2004.